gjtiquia/blog/blog/how-i-developed-and-deployed-my-first-multi-page-website-using-only-html-and-css.md

 # How I developed and deployed my first multi-page website using only HTML and CSS

-Publishing my first website is not as difficult as I thought.
-Here is how I created my website using only HTML and CSS, how I bought my own domain name with Hostinger and how I deploted my website on Netlify.
+As a kid I always dreamed about having my very own website.
+Now as I grew older,  Here is how I created my website using only HTML and CSS, how I bought my own domain name with Hostinger and how I deployed my website on Netlify.

 - add github repo link to exact commit, and say the website keeps on evolving as I learn more, might be updated.